anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

-Chapter 5 of the Reference Model (RM) describes the [hardware](../../../ref_model/chapters/chapter05.md#5.3) and [software](../../../ref_model/chapters/chapter05.md#5.1) profiles that are descriptions of the capabilities and features that the NFVi provide to the workloads.
+Chapter 5 of the Reference Model (RM) describes the [hardware](../../../ref_model/chapters/chapter05.md#5.3) and [software](../../../ref_model/chapters/chapter05.md#5.1) profiles that are descriptions of the capabilities and features that the Cloud Infrastructure provide to the workloads.
 As of v2.0, Figure 5-3 in the RM (also shown below) depicts a high level view of the software profile features that apply to each instance profile (Basic and Network Intensive).
 For more information on the instance profiles please refer to [RM Chapter 4, section 4.2.4](../../../ref_model/chapters/chapter04.md#4.2.4).

 <p align="center"><img